ncayllahua/GigisPizzaHOL/developer_machine.md

 # Create Development Machine
-We recomend a linux development machine, but you can use Windows too.
+We recomend a linux development machine, but you can use Windows OS if you want.
 You can create a Developer Cloud Virtual Machine from Oracle Cloud marketplace also.

-If you had you own development machine, please check that you have installed next development resources and applications:
+If you had your own development machine, please check that you have installed next development resources and applications:

 - IDE software
 - Java jdk 11